srpepperoni/devOpsWithDocker/README.md

 # DevOps with Docker
-Exercises solved for course by Jami Kousa
+Exercises solved for the course DevOps with Docker by Jami Kousa

 ## Part 1